michaelaffare/michaelaffare.github.io/portfolio/tswd/assignment/assignment3and4.md

 ## Step 1: find a data visualisation (with data you can use)!
 The <a href="https://www.cnbc.com/2022/01/07/disney-topped-the-2021-domestic-box-office.html" target="_blank">CNBC article on "Marvel Heroes propelled Disney to Top 2021's Domestic Box Office"</a> contains the below visualisations aimed at communicating how Marvel movies helped Disney to become the leading studio in 2021 in terms of Box office earnings.

-I chose this visualisation because I covered an exciting topic on who big Marvel movies are as a business opportunity.
+I chose this visualisation because I covered an exciting topic on how Marvel movies significantly impact the movie industry.

-#### Step 1b: getting the data
+#### Step 1b: Getting the data
-The visualisation cited Comscore as the data source; however, there was no link directly to the data to be used.
+Although CNBC cited Comscore as the data source, there were no direct links to the data.
 I found a comparable data source from Box Office Mojo; the CNBC visualisation figures were consistent with that source:
-It required scraping the table on the Box Office Mojo website, cleaning up the data and aggregating some studios under their parent companies.
+It required scraping the table on the Box Office Mojo website, cleaning up the data and aggregating some smaller studios under their parent companies.
 It was eventually arriving at comparable figures.
+NB: Numbers in the original article do not precisely match the numbers from the source I used, but it is reasonably close due to some small studios that are not aggregated or estimated in the original visualisation.

 ## Step 2: critique the visualisation